 Time to wake up early to drive to the Cape of Great Hope, the most Southern point in the world.
 After a quick lunch at the organic Imhoff market, I arrived in the protected area of the cape and what an amazing feeling to be there, especially before all the tourists were.
 Read about my day to the Cape of Good Hope here.
 Back in the car, I drove to Muizenberg to have a sushi lunch at Live Bait with a beautiful view on the ocean and th surfers.
 Before heading back to Cape Town, I stopped by Boulders Beach to appreciate the show of the last South African penguins.
 Back in Cape Town, I enjoyed a delicious cocktail and diner on the rooftop bar of the Silo Hotel before heading towards the Crypt, a Jazz Club in a church.
 Don’t hesitate to chck out my review of the South African restaurants I’ve been att!

-Took me a few hours of drive to leave the busy city and head towards the vieyard region of South Africa.
-There, I checked in Cederberg Ridge Wilderness Lodge, a beauiful a peaceful place on the moutain with a breathtaking view.
+Took me a few hours of drive to leave the busy city and head towards the vineyard region of South Africa.
+There, I checked in Cederberg Ridge Wilderness Lodge, a beautiful a peaceful place on the mountain with a breath-taking view.
 I spent two days there relaxing before heading back home and it felt magical.
 Click here to see my top 5 of the South African hotels!

 The 360 view on the wild landscape is gorgeous.